The classical limit of quantum mechanics through coarse-grained measurements: The State-of-Art

-Previous works partially addressed these questions.
-In particular, the work by Omnès~\cite{omnes_logical_1989} and subsequent follow-up studies~\cite{Anastopoulos2002}, as well as the exploration of the classical limit within the consistent history approach~\cite{GellMann1993}, investigate the connection between quantum and classical physics in phase space.
-These works associate projectors in the Hilbert space with large regions of the phase space.
-One begins with a phase space cell \( C_0 \), chosen sufficiently large so that the localization of a quantum state within it corresponds to a projection onto a subspace of the Hilbert space, defined by the quantum projector \( \hat{F}_0 \).
-The classical Liouville dynamics evolves this cell into $C_t$ over time, with $C_t$ assumed to be sufficiently large to correspond to a subspace associated to a projector $\hat{F}_t$.
-The dynamics of the quantum system under unitary evolution $\hat{U}(t)= \exp({-\frac{i}{\hbar} \hat{H} t})$ is said to exhibit a classical limit if \( \hat{U}(t) \hat{F}_0 \hat{U}^\dagger(t) = \hat{F}_t \).
-However, this equality generally holds only approximately, with the degree of approximation depending on the form of the potential in $\hat{H} = \frac{\hat{p}^2}{2m} + V(\hat{x})$ and the properties of the cell \( C_t \).
-More precisely, the framework can associate quantum projector to \( C_t \) only under specific conditions: the cell must be ``macroscopic'' and sufficiently regular.
-This restricts its applicability to systems without highly irregular (e.g., chaotic) or highly localized phase-space regions.
-Furthermore, the error in approximating quantum dynamics with classical dynamics becomes non-negligible for potentials that are polynomials of degree higher than two.
-This raises questions about whether the method can account for the emergence of these higher-order potentials in classical physics from quantum mechanics.
-Finally, to provide an operational explanation of how classical mechanics arises through coarse-grained measurements, it is natural to assume that the POVM elements represented by cells are independent of the quantum Hamiltonian.
-However, the current approach requires adapting the shape of the cells at each measurement time step, thereby limiting its practical applicability.
-Despite these limitations, these works represent a groundbreaking effort to bridge classicality and quantum mechanics through an innovative yet constrained methodology.
+An approach that incorporates elements of the previous two approaches and is most closely related to our present work, is the phase-space quasi-projector framework developed by Omn\`es~\cite{omnes_logical_1989,Omnes1988LogicalReformulationIII,Omnes1997QuantumClassicalProjection} and follow-up studies~\cite{Anastopoulos2002}, as well as the exploration of the classical limit within the consistent history approach~\cite{GellMann1993,Omnes1992ConsistentInterpretations,Omnes1994InterpretationQuantumMechanics,Omnes1990HilbertToCommonSense}.
+These works associate quasi-projectors in the Hilbert space with large regions of the phase space.
+One begins with a phase space cell $ C_0 $, chosen sufficiently large and regular (i.e., a “bulky” region with a smooth boundary and no fine-scale structure) so that the localization of a quantum state within it corresponds to a projection onto a subspace of the Hilbert space, represented by a phase-space quasi-projector $ \hat{F}_0 $.
+The classical Liouville dynamics evolves this cell into $C_t$ over time, with $C_t$ assumed to be sufficiently regular to correspond to a subspace associated to a quasi-projector $\hat{F}_t$.
+The dynamics of the quantum system under unitary evolution $\hat{U}(t)= \exp({-\frac{i}{\hbar} \hat{H} t})$ is said to exhibit a classical limit if $ \hat{F}(t) \equiv \hat{U}(t) \hat{F}_0 \hat{U}^\dagger(t) = \hat{F}_t $.
+The difference between quantum and classical dynamics is quantified by the error bound: $ \operatorname{Tr}\bigl|\delta \hat{F}(t)\bigr| \leq K\,\epsilon\,\operatorname{Tr}\hat{F}_0, $ where $ \delta \hat{F}(t) \equiv \hat{F}(t) - \hat{F}_t, $ $\epsilon$ is the degree of irregularity of the dynamics, and $K$ is a Hamiltonian dependent constant of order one (with $K = 0$ for at most quadratic Hamiltonians in phase space variables).
+We therefore conclude that, in order to achieve the classical limit within the approach, (a) the cells $C_t$ must be sufficiently regular and extended so that one can associate quantum projectors with the projections onto these cells; (b) the Hamiltonians are well approximated by the quadratic functions of the phase space variables; (c) to apply the method, the boundaries of the cells associated with the projective measurements must be chosen so as to follow the classical dynamics.
+These leave open the question of how classicality emerges for systems with highly irregular (e.g., chaotic) dynamics and probabilities concentrated in highly localized phase-space regions, or under static, general POVM measurements.
+Despite these limitations, the works represent a groundbreaking effort to bridge classicality and quantum mechanics through an innovative methodology.